-The described contour is not automatically extended by a set-up clearance.
-An extension of the contour must be programmed in the subprogram.
-At the beginning of the machining operation, the TNC positions the tool at rapid traverse in the tool axis direction to the contour starting point!
-Make sure that there is no material at the contour starting point!
+Collision may occur between the tool and workpiece.
+The described contour is not automatically extended by a set-up clearance!
+At the beginning of the machining operation, the TNC positions the tool at rapid traverse FMAX to the contour starting point!

-The center of the turning contour is the starting point in the working plane at the time the cycle is called.
+- Program an extension of the contour in the subprogram - Make sure that there is no material at the contour starting point - ► The center of the turning contour is the starting point in the working plane at the time the cycle is called